kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 Since the data displayed on each scan line is the same, then this can be done using just 2 lines of mode 9 graphics.
 Each line would use LMS to redisplay the same data, so the entire top border line could be displayed using only 8 bytes of screen memory.

-**But That's Not All...**:  More consideration is needed.
-The next topic also has a display issue to acommodate in the Top Border region on screen.....
+**But That's Not All...**:  More consideration is needed in the Top Border.
+The next section explains the issue of incorporating the arcade game's external labels into the Top Border region on screen.....

 **EXTERNAL LABELS:**

 The arcade game has painted labels on the glass over the display identifying the purpose of the numbers in the top row.
 "PLAYER NUMBER" and "BALL IN PLAY".
-These real world labels will have to be worked into the game display to provide necessary information to the player.
+These real world labels will be worked into the game display to provide necessary information to the player.

-If the labels are inserted above or below the top border it will compromise the screen geometry.
-Therefore, the labels must be rendered within the border area.
+The labels will compromise the screen geometry if inserted above or below the top border.
+Therefore, they must be rendered within the Border area.
 This is a visual change, but less intrusive than moving visual components to make space.
 To maintain the main game screen appearance as consistently as possible the labels will only appear when there is a ball or player transition.
-When the game serves the ball the text would disappear leaving the top border a solid, blank barrier during game play.
+When the game serves the ball the text would disappear leaving the Top Border a solid, blank barrier during game play.

 There are too many letters to implement the text as Player/Missiles.
 The labels could be drawn as custom characters in a font.
 They could also be drawn in the Border area as graphics.
-In the following section the decision to use bitmapped graphics rather than a custom font is explained.
+The next page, [Atari Test Screen]( https://github.com/kenjennings/Atari-Breakout76/blob/master/README05TestScreen.md "Atari Test Screen"), explains the decision to use bitmapped graphics rather than a custom font.

 **LEFT/RIGHT BORDERS**: